Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 Infographics make things much easier for customers.
 You can use them to visually summarize any complex or nuanced concepts.

-They’re also a lot more likely to be read by the TL;DR crowd, by people who feel overloaded with information, or by people who’d rather follow a step-by-step guide with images than reading content in long format.
+They’re also a lot more likely to be read by the TL;DR crowd, by people who feel overloaded with information, or by people who’d rather follow a step-by-step guide with images than read content in a long format book or article.
 You can also use it to highlight impressive data from your business, such as percentages or number of people served.

-Infographics can also be fun, entertaining, and engaging, which can give you a competitive edge over businesses who only present content in text format.
+Infographics can also be fun, entertaining, and engaging, which can give you a competitive edge over businesses that only present content in text format.

 Whitepapers

-Whitepapers are in depth communications about a particular topic.
-They’re more scholarly and well-researched, so they’re a medium for industries that require something more serious in tone than flashy advertising — such as healthcare, engineering, and technology.
+Whitepapers are in-depth communications about a particular topic.
+They’re typically more scholarly and well-researched in nature, so they’re a medium for industries that require something more serious in tone than flashy advertising — such as healthcare, engineering, and technology.

 Just as with ebooks, whitepapers can help you stand out as an expert in your industry.
 You can also use them to increase your marketing list by gating them so that prospects have to enter their email address to be able to access the content.